 Geodetic survey mark information

-The geodetic network (datum) is the foundation of all spatial data in Western Australia.
-Landgate maintains this network and provides access to the geodetic mark information to meet our state’s economic, social, and environmental needs.
-The online geodetic database stores the details of approximately 64 000 geodetic marks and includes the Christmas and Cocos (Keeling) islands.
+The Geodetic On Line Access (GOLA) database stores the details of approximately 65 000 geodetic marks installed across Western Australia and includes the Christmas and Cocos (Keeling) islands.
 Geodetic mark report is available for all standard survey marks (SSMs), bench marks (BMs) and continuously operating reference stations (CORS).

-- Locate - the Geodetic Survey Marks (LGATE-076) layer under Property and Planning in Locate provides full information about geodetic survey marks via a popup and links to the Geodetic On Line Access (GOLA) report and station access diagram.
-Geodetic Survey Network Observations (LGATE-261) is also available.
-(Locate - How to guide) [PDF 0.7MB].
+- Locate - provides full information about geodetic survey marks via a popup and links to the GOLA report and station access diagram.
+Select the Geodetic Survey Marks (LGATE-076) layer under the Locate Property and Planning (Locate - How to guide) [PDF 0.7MB].
+Geodetic survey network observations (LGATE-261) are also available.
 Further information about Locate can be found here.

-- data.wa.gov.au - the open data portal provides the geodetic data (Geodetic Survey Marks (LGATE-076) and Geodetic Survey Network Observations (LGATE-261)) in the form of a downloadable Shapefile or WMS access to the Landgate geodetic layer.
+- Data.wa.gov.au - the open data portal provides the geodetic data (Geodetic Survey Marks (LGATE-076), Reference marks (LGATE-099) and Geodetic Survey Network Observations (LGATE-261)) in the form of a downloadable Shapefile or WMS access to the Landgate geodetic layer.

 - Download a Google Earth KML file [KML 4KB] and open the link which will automatically download the current version of KML with all Western Australia’s geodetic marks directly to your Google Earth application.
 Note it takes time to download the complete file [approx. 2MB].
-Once in Google Earth zoom to your area of interest and view geodetic marks near that location.
-Selecting a geodetic mark symbol opens a popup with some basic mark attributes and a link to a complete GOLA station report and access diagram.
+Once in Google Earth zoom to your area of interest to view geodetic marks.
+Selecting a geodetic mark symbol opens a popup with some basic attributes and links to a complete GOLA station report and access diagram.
 For details watch this how to video.

 Geodetic mark report information

 - Horizontal datum - geographic coordinates in GDA2020 and GDA94, UTM projected coordinates in MGA2020 and MGA94 and TM project grids where available.
 Other historic datums are available on request.

 - Vertical datum - heights in AHD71, Christmas and Cocos (Keeling) height datums.